 The Activator and APS Programming System Installation and User's Guide contains information about programming Actel devices using an Activator device programmer and the APS programming software.
 The guide is divided into two main sections: Activator installation and setup instructions and APS software usage.
-The installation and setup instructions include information about installing the Activator device programmers and the Adaptec AVATM-1505 AT®-to-SCSI host adapter (1505 card).
-The APS software usage section contains information about using an Activator with the APS programming software to program and debug Actel devices.
+The installation and setup instructions include information about installing the Activator device programmers and the Adaptec AVA[TM]-1505A AT[®]-to-SCSI host adapter (1505A card).
+The APS software usage section contains information about using an Activator with the APS programming software to program and verify Actel devices.